matteyeux/Odysseus-Utility/README.md

 ./Odysseus
 </pre>

-This tool works on Windows:
+This tool works on Windows.
+You can use it with [Elrhk's Windows version](https://github.com/elrhk/Odysseus)

 Place the Odysseus binary in odysseus-VERSION/windows/
 <pre>